nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:
 * `s-find BSBBT` returns `BSBBT`'s sales data.
 * `s-find BSBBT BSBM` returns `BSBBT`'s sales data and `BSBM`'s sales data.<br>

-#### 1.4 Ranking the list of drinks sold : `s-rank`
-Shows a ranked list of all types of drinks sold in the Sales Tracker.
-The list of drinks is ranked from the most popular to least popular.

-Format: `s-rank`

 ### 2. Commands - Ingredients Tracking <a name="commands-ingredients-tracking"></a>